May 15, 2020

 - The State has created three new small business relief programs totaling $94M.
 See below for details.

 - Federal government approved first federal Major Disaster Declaration for Illinois on 3/26, which will increase emergency federal funding to expand hospital and housing capacity and allow for expanded telehealth.
-A second declaration for all 102 counties is being sought.
+A second declaration for all 102 counties has also been approved.

 - Illinois COVID-19 Response Fund – Donor fund meant to support the state’s non-profits in their efforts to aid the most vulnerable.